sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 + const { Money } = sdkTypes;
 ```

-When we have imported these files, we will add the component for showing
+When we have imported these files, we will add the checkbox component
-the checkbox for selecting the cleaning fee.
-For this, we need to
+for selecting the cleaning fee.
+For this, we need to extract the
-extract the cleaningFee from **fieldRenderProps**.
+cleaningFee from **fieldRenderProps**.

 ```diff
     ...